 How to Get the Most Out of Your Prints

 Achieving great photo prints is certainly challenging when you choose to print from a home studio.
 Even if you have an expensive inkjet printer, the difference in quality between that and a professional lab’s printing capability can be substantial.
-Derek Poulson, owner of One Vision Imaging, shares his tips to get the best quality print results, and explains some of the photo printing mistakes you might be making;
+Here’s how to get the best quality print results, and some of the photo printing mistakes you might be making;

 The Printing Process

 Getting the best quality photo prints is reliant on processes carried out long before the image is ready to print.
 For instance, colour management and the screen calibration settings will have a huge impact on how your prints will turn out.

 Colour management is essentially the method used to control the colour accuracy of photo files.
 Calibration is the settings on your monitor so you see the true colour.
 If you have ever printed a photo where the colours do not seem to match the on-screen image, it is almost certainly an issue with the colour management and calibration settings.

 Colour management and on-screen calibration is a science that even professional photographers can struggle with, so whatever level you are at, it’s always worth speaking to a professional photo lab about this before printing.